guidobouman/thesis/Documents/Thesis/Thesis.markdown

 If you're lucky, a content strategist was present during the creation of a website.
 Someone who's specialty it is to find out what information should be presented to the user at each specific moment.
 But even then, even when all of the right information is present when you need it.
 The interface layer can still make the information hard to navigate.

-// TODO Introduce Silk

 What can we do about it?
 Nothing.
 It's easy like that.
 Every website needs to be designed.
-Yes, services like Silk exist to create a semantic web.
 But we're still limited by the limits of the creator.
 The information still needs to be entered and presented.
 The theory behind Metacrap even applies to the creators of the content.

 ### Page based navigation
 The web is designed to be browsed like pages from a book.
 Going from one page to another by flipping pages.
 Searching the knowledge we're looking for.
 But instead of taking the page corner the web provides hyperlinks.
 Because there can be more than one hyperlink on a webpage, the reading experience has become non-linear.
 Different paths can be taken to end up with the desired data.